 It’s probably this relative ease that I’d had the luck of experiencing through my life that made me arrogant at the idea of becoming a parent.
 Some of the jobs that I’ve had have been really hard!
 And I know that for certain because they’ve paid quite well.
 (I mean, surely in this fair old world we live in, pay is directly correlated to the difficulty of the job, right?)

 In the first place, there has been a notable lack of guidelines in this induction process.
 I’m good at taking in rules and getting up to speed on expectations, but where are they?
-People have been doing this forever, surely there are some things that one simply should or shouldn’t too.
+People have been doing this forever, surely there are some things that one simply should or shouldn’t do.
 I’m not an avid rule follower, but I like to know the rules, to understand the best way round them.
 So where are they?
 Where’s the bloody manual?

 No such luck.
 No indeed, in fact it turns out that the best way to get any sort of decent information in all this is through, wouldn’t you know it, socialising.
 Through talking, through making friends, through finding the one’s that you can trust and building allieships.
 This is not what I’ve been training for.